Hurricane Sergio (2018): United States

 High waves from Sergio affected Hawaii and its remnants moved into Arizona, California and Texas, generating heavy rains and spawning multiple tornadoes.
 Sergio produced 10–15 ft waves and rip currents along the shores of Hawaii's Big Island, Maui, Molokai, and Oahu on October 10.
 As a result, high surf advisories were issued for east-facing shores.
 These swells gradually relaxed over the next couple of days.
 No injuries or damage was reported in Hawaii.

 In Arizona, a Pacific upper-level low and remnant moisture from Sergio led to heavy rainfall; some areas in Phoenix recorded rainfall totals of 3 in and ankle-deep flooding.
 The Arizona State Fair was closed for the first time in "recent memory" due to flooding.
 Damage on the fairgrounds and to the surrounding roads was estimated at US$50,000.
 A portion of Old U.S. Route 80 was closed between Gila Bend and Buckeye after rainfall exceeding 1 in per hour caused flooding in the area.
 Moderate to heavy rainfall in the deserts southeast of Phoenix caused flash flooding, halting traffic on State Route 187 between state routes 87 and 387.
 Runoff from heavy rainfall in the Maricopa Mountains flowed across State Route 238, resulting in multiple closures from Mobile to Bosque and US$2,000 in damage.
 Numerous other road closures occurred throughout the Phoenix Metropolitan Area as a result of flash floods, damage in the region totaling approximately US$73,000.
 Moisture from Sergio's remnants also entered Southern California, producing thunderstorms mainly to the south of Point Conception.
 Widespread storms caused flash floods throughout the Coachella Valley, with a 12-hour rainfall total of 0.72 in observed at Palm Desert.
 In nearby Indio, hail up to 1 in in diameter was reported.
 Floodwaters up to 1.5 ft deep were reported on a segment of Interstate 10 near Cactus City.
 Multiple flood-related road closures also occurred near Rimlon and Thousand Palms.
+Total damage in California is estimated at $100,000.